How to identify energy-intensive software using Windows Task Manager?

 • Windows search function by typing " Task Manager ".

-By default, it will open to a tab showing all the processes running on your system:
+By default, it will open to a tab displaying all processes currently running on your system:

-Details tab is not visible, click More Details at the bottom of the window.
+Details tab is not visible, click on More details at the bottom of the window.

-• Right-click the header of any column and select Show Columns .
+• Right-click on the header of any column and select Show Columns .

-• Check the Power consumption and click OK .
+• Check the Energy Consumption and click OK .

 Step 4: Analyze energy consumption

-• Energy Consumption column displays the instantaneous consumption of each process.
+• The " Energy Consumption " column displays the instantaneous consumption of each process.

-• Sort processes in descending order by clicking the column header.
+• Sort the processes in descending order by clicking on the column header.

-• Power Consumption (W): Power consumed by the process.
+• Energy consumption (W): Power consumed by the process.

-• Process Status: Indicates whether the process is active or sleeping.
+• Process status: Indicates whether the process is active or in standby mode.

-• CPU Duration: Time spent by the process using the CPU.
+• CPU time: Time spent by the process using the processor.

 • Memory (private): Amount of RAM used by the process.